Myraas/BoxVisualizer/README.md

 - Real-time dimension updates
 - Semi-transparent box to see camera inside
 - Automatic rotation animation
+- Adjustable camera dimensions for any DSLR model
+- One-click reset to Canon T7 reference

 ## License

 This project is licensed under the terms of the GNU General Public License v3.0.